louisabraham/MarsRover/README.md

 ## Image processing

-We use image processing to retrieve the road shape and the wheels position.
+We use image processing to retrieve the road shape (green) and the wheels position (blue).

 ![image processing](https://github.com/louisabraham/MarsRover/blob/master/screenshot.png?raw=true)